jamesec/jamesec.github.io/o/focusing_haruki.md

 What the protagonist, Tsukuru Tazaki, is attempting here is *Focusing*.
 The sensation of something foreign lingering faintly in his chest is the *felt sense*.
 “Sensation of something foreign” is the handle expression for it.
 To explore the meaning of this sensation, a crossing between the situation and the *felt sense* is necessary.
 Tsukuru Tazaki engages in this crossing by trying to reproduce the conversation he had with Sara in his mind as accurately as possible, *focusing* on the content of their conversation, the impression of her voice, and the way she paused.

 However, the attempt at *Focusing* does not progress smoothly.
 The continuation of the quote is as follows:
-> ...the way she’d paused.
+> …the way she’d paused.
 Nothing seemed any different from usual.
 He put the cell phone in his pocket and went back to the cafeteria to finish his lunch.
 But he no longer had any appetite. (p.209)
 >
 > *Translated from the Japanese by Philip Gabriel (2015, Vintage)*

 Tsukuru Tazaki’s attention was solely directed towards Sara, and he seems to have lost sight of the *felt sense* he was re-experiencing himself.
 If I were to offer a single piece of advice, it would be to ask questions like, “What about my relationship with Sara feels like a foreign sensation?” or “What is this foreign sensation conveying to me?” and to try to reproduce the conversation with Sara in his mind, *focusing* on the faint sensation in his chest.
 That might have led to progress.
-Well, it’s just a story in a novel, so advice doesn’t really matter...
-In any case, here we have witnessed an attempt at *Focusing* in Haruki Murakami’s novel.
+Well, it’s just a story in a novel, so advice doesn’t really matter… In any case, here we have witnessed an attempt at *Focusing* in Haruki Murakami’s novel.

 Lastly, let’s return to the scene where Yuki from “Dance Dance Dance” says,
 > “It feels suffocating in there.
-The air is so heavy...”
+The air is so heavy…”
 >
 > *Translated by James Even Chen*

 When we concentrate solely on the *felt sense* like this, it can be tiring and exhausting.
 In such moments, instead of being “in there,” it may be worthwhile to try observing it from a slightly distant perspective.
 Yuki also realizes this and says,
 > “When you close yourself off, you don’t have to feel deeply.
 It’s like closing your eyes.
 You shut off your senses.
 Then you don’t have to see what’s in front of you.
-But you know something is there..." (p.388, Volume 1 of 2)
+But you know something is there…" (p.388, Volume 1 of 2)
 >
 > *Translated by James Even Chen*

 Since she knows something is there, it means she hasn’t completely dissociated herself from it; she has only distanced herself a little from it.
 Similarly, the protagonist of “Colorless Tsukuru Tazaki and His Years of Pilgrimage” is engaging in the same psychological process:
 > Tsukuru decided not to pursue it further.
 He could think about it all he wanted and never find an answer.
-He placed this doubt inside a drawer in his mind labeled “Pending” and postponed any further consideration... (p.121)
+He placed this doubt inside a drawer in his mind labeled “Pending” and postponed any further consideration… (p.121)
 >
 > *Translated from the Japanese by Philip Gabriel (2015, Vintage)*